Working with woodland managers to restore neglected woodland, creating a more sustainable, ecologically and visually diverse landscape.

-Coppiced over many centuries, the extensive woodlands of the Rusland Valley and Fells once supported hundreds of jobs and fuelled a large part of the local economy.
-The coppices are a haven for many threatened plant, butterfly, moth, bird and small mammal species, but much of this woodland is now under-managed and important habitats are being lost.Through the Coupes and Cords project, we are working with apprentices, woodland owners, volunteers and contractors to carry out a variety of woodland management activities, focusing on coppicing but also including thinning, boundary work, deer management and enrichment planting.
+Coppiced over many centuries, the extensive woodlands of the Rusland Valley and fells once supported hundreds of jobs and fuelled a large part of the local economy.
+The coppices were a haven for many threatened plant, butterfly, moth, bird and small mammal species.
+Much of this woodland has been under-managed and important habitats lost.